Frequently Asked Questions

 How much time do you need to prepare before starting a project?

-Ideally, we begin planning about three months before doors open.
+Ideally, we begin planning about six months before knocking the first door.

 Door-to-door outreach looks simple from the outside, but quality depends on preparation: local hiring, training, community context, cultural competency, logistics, language access, and ensuring the outreach actually fits your goals.